A-Plus-Plus-Devs/aplusplus/docs/guide/testing.md

 ## Overview

 A++ comes with a comprehensive testing framework that helps ensure the reliability of your code.
-This guide will walk you through the testing system and show you how to write and run tests.
+The testing system supports multiple shells and operating systems.

 ## Test Structure